Crackedizzy/ai-ml-portfolio/regression-task/README.md

 ## ▶️ How to Run

-1. Open `regression_models.ipynb` in Jupyter Notebook or Google Colab
+1. Open `Regression_Task.ipynb` in Jupyter Notebook or Google Colab
 2. Run all cells to view data prep, model training, and evaluation